devnull-cz/c-prog-lang/modules/numbers.md

 ```

  - When compiled in 64 bits, it is still as incorrect as before but it will
-   print 13 anyway as 13 is assigned to a 64 bit register (because of x64 ABI).
+   probably print `13` anyway as `13` is assigned to a 64 bit register (because
-   So, if you use that code successfully in 64 bits you might be surprised if
+   of x64 ABI).
+So, if you use that code successfully in 64 bits you might be
-   the code is then compiled in 32 bits and "suddenly" gets broken.
+   surprised if the code is then compiled in 32 bits and "suddenly gets broken".
+   It was broken from the very beginning.

 ```
 $ cc -m64 wrong-modifier.c